spacebanana420/texts/guides/amd780m.md

 This is a bug currently being worked on in the AMD drivers, see here: https://gitlab.freedesktop.org/drm/amd/-/issues/4141

-If you suffer from this issue and have an affected iGPU, there are 2 workarounds you can do to circumvent the problem:
+If you suffer from this issue and have an affected iGPU, there is 1 workaround you can do to circumvent the problem:

-## Workaround 1
+## Workaround

 Add the following option `amdgpu.dcdebugmask=0x10` or `amdgpu.dcdebugmask=0x12` to the kernel parameters.
-This fixes the freezes but can increase GPU power consumption as a drawback.
+This fixes the freezes but can very slightly increase power consumption when graphics are idle.

-## Workaround 2

-Add the following option `amdgpu.gpu_recovery=1` to the kernel parameters.
-This option does not fix the display freeze issue, but once it happens, the GPU will timeout and the graphics will restart.
-This is an alternative to the first workaround which shouldn't increase power consumption.

 ## How to set kernel parameters (Grub)